obscure-com/ti_touchdb/mobile/noarch/documentation/index.md

 array of string, read/write.
 Sets the documents to specify as part of the replication.

-**error**

-dictionary, read-only.
-The most recent error during replication, if any.

 **filter**

 string, read/write.
 Path of an optional filter function to run on the source server.
 Only documents for